 Mix & match materials

-“My favorite trick right now is to mix and match materials with our new Border and Biblio shelves.
+“My favorite trick right now is to mix and match materials with our new Bradbury and Biblio shelves.
 You can choose your materials, and they’re deep enough that you can place trinkets and textiles, not just frames.
 I’ve also been using them as mini pieces of furniture – either of them can make an instant nightstand!”

 Fill an entire wall